fxsitecompat/www.fxsitecompat.dev/content/docs/2018/symantec-geotrust-rapidssl-thawte-verisign-certificates-will-all-be-distrusted-in-october-2018.md

 **Update 2**: Given that there are still many affected sites, Firefox 63 Beta 9 shipping September 25 is not enabling the distrust by default.
 Mozilla engineers are watching the situation closely to decide when they should enable it.

 **Update 3**: Mozilla has officially announced that it will [postpone the distrust](https://blog.mozilla.org/security/2018/10/10/delaying-further-symantec-tls-certificate-distrust/) to Firefox 64 Beta shipping in mid-October.

+**Update 4**: The distrust is now enabled in Firefox 64 Beta.
+Webmasters still using one of affected certificates must act now.